kapfenho/iam-deployer/lib/templates/web/moduleconf/README.markdown

 One virtual host file shall map to one OHS/Apache virtual host definition.

 The main OHS config includes all files with a "conf" suffix.
+Rename unused vhosts files to another suffix.